 Boxes can range from 8 to 26 pounds of meat and you can either create your own or have them curate a box for you.
 Deliveries can be shipped every 2, 4, 6, or 8 weeks allowing you to control how much you want and the frequency.

 One of the great things about ButcherBox is the member perks!
-They will run specials every month for deals on certain cuts of meats, bundles of meat, or bring in special cuts.
-When you get an email that your next box is coming, log into the site and check out the deals to add any you like.
+They will run specials all the time for deals on certain cuts of meat, bundles of meat, or bring in special cuts.
+You will be notified by email of the specials.
+Or when you get an email that your next box is coming, log into the site and check out the deals to add any you like.

-I recently have bought 3 pounds of chicken breasts for $16, 10 pounds of ground beef for $50, and 6 pounds of salmon for $67.
+I recently bought 3 pounds of chicken breasts for $16, 10 pounds of ground beef or ground sirloin for $50, and 6 pounds of salmon for $67.
 It’s a great way to try something new or stock up and save some money on your favorite cuts!

 How does ButcherBox work?